Rancho Sespe: History

-Carlos Antonio Carrillo (1783 – 1852), the son of José Raimundo Carrillo of the prominent Santa Barbara family, had been elected to the assembly and was later Governor of Alta California from 1837-1838.
+Carlos Antonio Carrillo (1783 – 1852), the son of José Raimundo Carrillo of the prominent Santa Barbara family, had been elected to the assembly and was later Governor of Alta California from 1837 to 1838.
 Carrillo claimed the Sespe grant was for six square leagues (approximately 26000 acre).
 Carrillo took possession of the grant in 1842 and as required, built an adobe house; although the Carrillo family remained in Santa Barbara.
 Carrillo died in 1852 and his wife Josefa died in 1853.
 Thomas Wallace More and his brothers, Andrew and Henry, purchased the entire rancho in 1854 from the estate of Josefa Carrillo.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Sespe was filed by Carrillo with the Public Land Commission in 1852, and six square leagues confirmed in 1856.
 But the U.S. government appealed the confirmation based on evidence that the Expediente had been altered from two square leagues to read six square leagues.
-Complicating the dispute, More’s attorney, Hinchman, agreed to the government’s much smaller description of Rancho Sespe without the More’s approval.
+Complicating the dispute, More's attorney, Hinchman, agreed to the government's much smaller description of Rancho Sespe without the More's approval.

 By 1860, the More brothers were the largest landowner in Santa Barbara County (which at the time included all of present-day Ventura County).
 Besides Rancho Sespe, the More brothers owned the neighboring Rancho Santa Paula y Saticoy, and also owned Santa Rosa Island, Rancho Lompoc and Rancho Mission Vieja de la Purisma.
 The drought of 1863 and 1864 forced the More brothers to dissolve their partnership and divide up their lands.
 T.W.
 More took control of Rancho Sespe and inherited the difficulties surrounding its legal boundaries.

 In 1865, the US Supreme Court dismissed More's appeal of the decision.
 Two surveys of Rancho Sespe were made by Charles F. Hoffmann.
 The first survey in 1868 was 25361 acre (approximately six square leagues) and included 5780 acre of the river bed.
 This survey was submitted and rejected.
 The second survey with 8881 acre (approximately two square leagues) in two tracts on either side of the Santa Clara River, with a wide tract of river bed between was accepted and patented to T.W.
 More in 1872.